-The public notice for this waiver renewal was published in the Arkansas Democrat-Gazette on April 14-16,2021.
-There was a public hearing on April 16, 2021.
-The comment period ended May 13, 2021.
-No public comments were received.
+The public notice for this waiver renewal was published in the Arkansas Democrat-Gazette on.
+The comment period ended.
 Physical copies of the proposed waiver amendment were mailed to constituents upon request.
 Copies were also published on the state's DHS websites at the following link https://humanservices.arkansas.gov/do-business-with-dhs/proposed-rules/